Priyanshi-sharma16/Nova-Voice-Assistant/README.md

-Title: Nova - Voice Activated AI Assistant
+🌟 Project Title: Nova - Voice Activated AI Assistant

-Nova is a smart voice-controlled virtual assistant developed using Python.
-It is capable of performing multiple tasks like web browsing, music playback, and reading out the latest news — all with simple voice commands.
+Nova is a smart, voice-controlled virtual assistant developed using Python.
+It can perform real-world tasks like web browsing, music playback, and fetching news headlines — all triggered by your voice.

-This project is aimed at showcasing how voice interfaces can be integrated with real-time functionalities to create a basic yet practical assistant, similar to Alexa or Google Assistant.
+This project is a hands-on implementation of how voice interfaces can power daily utilities, much like Alexa or Google Assistant.

-Features:
+🚀 Features:

-• Voice recognition using the speech_recognition library
+🎙️ Voice Recognition using the speech_recognition library

-• Activated by the wake word "Hello"
+🗣️ Activated by the wake word "Hello"

-• Converts text to speech using both pyttsx3 (offline) and gTTS with pygame (online playback)
+🔊 Converts text to speech using both pyttsx3 (offline) and gTTS with pygame (online playback)

-• Opens websites like Google, YouTube, Facebook, and LinkedIn using voice commands
+🌐 Opens websites like Google, YouTube, Facebook, and LinkedIn through simple voice commands

-• Plays music through links stored in a custom music library module
+🎵 Plays music using links from a custom musicLibrary module

-• Fetches and reads out the latest headlines using NewsAPI
+📰 Fetches and speaks out the latest headlines using NewsAPI

-• Future-ready for OpenAI GPT integration to handle general queries
+🤖 Future-ready for integration with OpenAI's GPT models to answer general queries

-Technology Stack:
+🛠️ Tech Stack:

-• Python
+Python

-• Libraries used: speech_recognition, pyttsx3, gTTS, pygame, webbrowser, requests
+Libraries used: speech_recognition, pyttsx3, gTTS, pygame, webbrowser, requests

-• Future scope: Integration with openai for AI-powered answers
+Future scope: Integration with openai for smart assistant behavior

-How to Run the Project:
+📦 How to Run the Project:

-1. Clone the project using Git
+Clone the repository

-2. Install all required libraries using pip
+Install all required Python libraries using pip install

-3. Run the main Python file named nova.py
+Make sure your microphone and speaker are working properly

-4. Make sure your microphone and speaker are working
+Run the main Python file: nova.py

-5. You can say "Hello" to activate Nova and give any of the supported commands
+Say "Hello" to activate Nova and then speak any of the supported commands

-Example commands:
+Supported Example Commands:

-– Open Google
+"Open Google"

-– Open YouTube
+"Open YouTube"

-– Play a song
+"Play [song name]"

-– Read the news
+"Read the news"

-Optional Future Enhancements:
+🌱 Future Enhancements:

-• Integration with GPT models for smarter Q&A
+Integration with OpenAI GPT for smarter question-answering

-• Addition of weather reports
+Weather report feature

-• Sending emails through voice
+Sending emails via voice commands

-• GUI interface using Tkinter or PyQt
+GUI interface using Tkinter or PyQt for better interactivity

-Project Author:
+👩‍💻 Author:

 Priyanshi Sharma
 https://www.linkedin.com/in/priyanshi-sharma-b00167256/